wallygauze/data-police-shootings/Wally_Gauze_Project/FlaskApp/README.md

 (which is information as could be found on the WP website), plus statistical insight.)

 #### b.
 Unarmed dead case not featuring an attack nor a violent crime suspect
 (In progress.
-Beyond the mechanics in a., this involves a custom variable for which scraping and basic Natural Language Processing steps are needed, such as can be seen in Part I (link), under "Data Acquisition".)
+Beyond the mechanics in a., this involves a custom variable for which scraping and basic Natural Language Processing steps are needed, such as can be seen in [Part I](../Part%20I.ipynb), under "Data Acquisition".)

-(Can be found in Part II (link), under "Race profile for these groups", (2) and (2v2) respectively)
+(The original work this is based on can be found in [Part II](../Part%20II.ipynb), under "Race profile for these groups", sections (2) and (2v2) respectively)